Manage message queues

-A magic method, whose name is the same as the consumer name, is used as a callback when declaring new
+A magic method, whose name is the same as the consumer name, is used as a callback when declaring a new

 consumer run job in

 crontab.xml.
 Using magic methods allows you to pass the name of the consumer implicitly via method name.
-Alternatively, virtual types based on abstract consumer runner should be declared with concrete consumer name specified as an argument (this approach is more complex and required extra configuration).
+Alternatively, virtual types based on abstract consumer runner should be declared with concrete consumer name specified as an argument (this approach is more complex and requires extra configuration).

 The following shows a